chadlrnsn/ww-pak-bypass/README.md

 3. Compile in `Release | x64`
 4. Inject & Start

-## Find signature
+## How to find the pattern

-Search for "Checking pak file "%s".
-This may take a while..." in a disassembler
+1. Search for "Checking pak file %s.
+This may take a while..." in a disassembler/debugger
+2. Identify the sequence of bytes at the function's EP

-Or find this using cheat engine `40 55 56 57 41 57 48 8d 6c 24 ?
+3. This is the pattern for OS_2.0.2:  `40 55 56 57 41 57 48 8d 6c 24 ?
 48 81 ec ? ? ? ?
 80 3d`

-**Or make an actual signature:**
+**Cheat Engine disassembly:**
 ```asm
 Client-Win64-Shipping.exe+3FF8E50 - 40 55                 - push rbp  --------------------- We scaninng for this
 Client-Win64-Shipping.exe+3FF8E52 - 56                    - push rsi